Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 -- it still requires a lot of work to filter through all the productnames and productcategory values.
 -- Also filtering down the productnames may could cause a loss in information, such as brand names.
 -- More time is needed to go through the product_information table before product_sku can be a primary key.

+-- The order details are removed from product_information are now in the table product_order with product_sku being the primary key.
+WITH product_info AS (
+	SELECT product_sku,
+	orderedquantity,
+	stocklevel,
+	restockingleadtime,
+	sentimentscore,
+	sentimentmagnitude,
+	ratio,
+	total_ordered
+	FROM product_information
+	),
+to_be_inserted AS (
+	SELECT DISTINCT *
+	FROM product_info
+	)
+INSERT INTO product_order
+SELECT *
+FROM to_be_inserted;